ARM-software/psa-firmware-update-spec/rfc/state-model.rst

       - *Error*
       - *Error*
       - *Error*
-      - Abort update → FAILED
+      - Abort update →FAILED
-      - Verify *second* → STAGED
+      - Verify *second* →STAGED
       - no effect
       - no effect
       - no effect